Things you need to know about our yoga teacher training

 The Krishna Farm as a whole belongs to ISKCON, the International Society of Krishna Consciousness - a non for profit organisation that has the purpose of living and teaching Bhakti Yoga, a spiritual path of seeking union with the Divine through loving devotional service to the Divine and our fellow living beings.
 So the original purpose of the farm is to be a temple community.
 Hence, devotees going about their daily prayers will be a familiar sight when you come to the prasadam hall (the dining area) near the temple for your breakfasts and dinners.
 You might hear them sing Grace before eating, but it's completely up to you whether you'd like to join in or not.
 The only request we have of you is to follow our basic rules (e.g. vegetarian diet and no intoxication) and to dress modestly when coming to the prasadam hall to eat, as it is part of the temple compound.
 For details, please have a look at our Code of Conduct.

 The Krishna Village started off in 2011 as a volunteer project to help maintain the large organic gardens and grow veggies for the community.
 It is located about 500m from the temple area, on the same property.
 In 2013/14 we started to develop it into a retreat centre, which now has a big yoga hall, several massage rooms, a reading room, community area with pizza oven and camp fire, and offers a variety of daily yoga classes and talks.
-Here, we usually host about 70 retreat guests, yoga teacher trainees and volunteers.
-Within this beautiful setting, we are aiming to allow our guests to dip their little toe into our culture and experience a blue print of what life could look like if you lived it by spiritual principles.
-You can participate in a variety of elements (vegetarian diet, yoga, kirtan, japan bead meditation,...) and pick and choose which of those might have some relevance for your own life.
+Here, we usually host about 75 retreat guests, yoga teacher trainees and volunteers.
+Within this beautiful setting, we are aiming to allow our guests to dip their little toe into our bhakti culture and experience a blue print of what life could look like if you lived it by spiritual principles.
+You participate in a variety of elements (vegetarian diet, yoga, kirtan, japan bead meditation,...) and pick and choose which of those might have some relevance for your own life.

 On Mondays at 11am we run a Weekly Welcome Tour for all new guests to introduce the farm, the history and our offers in much more detail, and answer any questions you might have.
+In addition, we offer Krishna Farm Tours on Tuesdays and Fridays after lunch.
+There, you can find out more about the temple and our cow protection program.

 What kind of people come to the Krishna Village?